ofZach/ofDocs/chapter5.md

 ~~~~

-Initally, this seems more complicated but it is powerful and elegant tool to use.
+Initially, this seems more complicated but it is powerful and elegant tool to use.

 In this case divisor is the number that counts the loops, the index.
 The increment of the index is what is called step.
 It is Also used to exit the loop.
 The risk here is to write a bad condition and the loop goes on forever.
 It’s called an infinite loop and can be a huge problem.